pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 ### NullLock

 This component represents a dummy lock that produces no real results.
-As such, it can be used in testing or in situations where a lock is required but needs to be disabled.
-It should be noted that this class doesn't contain a configure() method.
+As such, it can be used for testing purposes or in situations where a lock is required, but needs to be disabled.
+Another point worth mentioning is that this class doesn’t contain the configure() method. .

 #### Pre-requisites

-To create a NullLock, we need to instantiate it.
-The following command shows how to do this:
+In order to use this component, we need to import it first.
+The following example shows how to do this:

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}